Sunday, 10 May 2020

 I’d left it as late as I could before I followed the crowds along Carrer Blasco Ibáñez behind the Main Stand.
 Several shops were selling beer and cheap snacks.
 I opted for a large bag of crisps for just €1 before going in.
 Entrance to my stand was under some buildings, with programmes free to take from a rack.

 I was in Fondo Norte, a large bank of open seating, with a covered section above the corporate facilities at the back to house visiting fans behind a Perspex screen.
-Estadio de la Ceramica was a decent venue.
-The opposite goal, Fondo Sur Cubierto, had a larger cover but was not dissimilar to where I was, with its corner sections adjoining the side stands.
+The opposite end was similar to where I was, with the main stand down the side having a substantial roof, while opposite, the cover was limited.

 Just two minutes later, Samu Castillejo had a good chance to equalise when put through, but Champagne saved once again.
 The keeper pulled off another top stop from a fierce Jaume Costa drive as the home support became even more exasperated.
 Their frustration was beginning to become apparent in their team as the half came to a close.